retrocomputacion/retrobbs/readme.md

 - YM2149/AY-3-8910 music conversion and streaming: .AY, .VTX and .VGZ files are decoded and converted to a stream of SID register writes.
 Cyclic envelope simulation is limited.
 Samples and some other special effects are not supported.

 - Video frame grabbing: Any file format supported by OpenCV2/ffmpeg, files can be local or from an external URL.

+- File transfer to the client's (disk) storage device.

 Included plug-ins: